berke-celikel/berke-celikel.github.io/_posts/2025-03-20-mammoet-vs-boc-enforcement.md

 Slaughter & May (2025) ‘Enforcement of Awards Against States: Exceptions to State Immunity’, 1 May.
 [Available at](https://www.slaughterandmay.com/insights/new-insights/enforcement-of-awards-against-states-exceptions-to-state-immunity) (Accessed: 15 March 2025).

 Mondaq (2024) *An Appraisal of the Defence of Sovereign Immunity in the Enforcement of Foreign Arbitral Awards*, 15 May.
-Available at: [https://www.mondaq.com/trials-appeals-compensation/1465722/an-appraisal-of-defence-of-sovereign-immunity-in-the-enforcement-of-foreign-arbitral-awards](https://www.mondaq.com/trials-appeals-compensation/1465722/an-appraisal-of-defence-of-sovereign-immunity-in-the-enforcement-of-foreign-arbitral-awards) (Accessed: 13 March 2025).
+[Available at](https://www.mondaq.com/trials-appeals-compensation/1465722/an-appraisal-of-defence-of-sovereign-immunity-in-the-enforcement-of-foreign-arbitral-awards) (Accessed: 15 March 2025).

 UNCITRAL (1958) *Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York)*.
-Available at: [https://uncitral.un.org/en/texts/arbitration/conventions/foreign_arbitral_awards](https://uncitral.un.org/en/texts/arbitration/conventions/foreign_arbitral_awards) (Accessed: 13 March 2025).
+[Available at](https://uncitral.un.org/en/texts/arbitration/conventions/foreign_arbitral_awards) (Accessed: 15 March 2025).

 Guide to New York Convention (2023) *Article V – Grounds to Refuse Recognition and Enforcement*.
-Available at: [https://newyorkconvention1958.org/index.php?lvl=cmspage&pageid=10](https://newyorkconvention1958.org/index.php?lvl=cmspage&pageid=10) (Accessed: 13 March 2025).
+[Available at](https://newyorkconvention1958.org/index.php?lvl=cmspage&pageid=10) (Accessed: 15 March 2025).